aboutcode-org/vulnerablecode/docs/source/introduction.rst

 - With the web UI, you can search by package using Package URLs or search by vulnerability, e.g., by CVE.
-From there you can navigate to the package vulnerabilities and to the vulnerable packages.
+From there you can navigate to the package vulnerabilities and the vulnerable packages.

 - With the JSON API, you can perform package queries using Package URLs (`purl
   <https://github.com/package-url/purl-spec>`__) or query
   by vulnerability id ("VCID").
 You can also query by CPEs and other vulnerability aliases.
-  The API provides paginated index and detail endpoints and includes indexes of vulnerable CPEs and vulnerable Package URLs.
+  The API provides a paginated index and detailed endpoints and includes indexes of vulnerable CPEs and vulnerable Package URLs.

 You can install VulnerableCode locally or use the provided publicly hosted instance,